-- Does the Council want to require a snapper grouper unlimited permit only to qualify for a wreckfish permit or the snapper grouper limited (225-lb) permit as well? - Wreckfish ITQ Review assumed only the snapper grouper unlimited permit qualified for a wreckfish permit. - This action will need to address the language requiring NMFS to determine whether an entity is an employee, contractor, or agent of the vessel owner and permit eligibility requirement should the Council decide to remove the permit requirement. - Eligibility requirements can be built into the electronic reporting system.
-For example, any SG1 permit holder can join the program, but only those accounts associated with shares can hold allocation and harvest fish, no public participants could access shares. - Staff working on creating an outline of different decision points for keeping the commercial wreckfish permit vs. removing the wreckfish permit requirement.
+- This action will need to address the language requiring NMFS to determine whether an entity is an employee, contractor, or agent of the vessel owner and permit eligibility requirement should the Council decide to remove the permit requirement. - Eligibility requirements can be built into the electronic reporting system.
+For example, any SG1 permit holder can join the program, but only those accounts associated with shares can hold allocation and harvest fish.
+Therefore, no public participants (accounts without permits) could be created or allowed to access shares or allocation.